APickledWalrus/ENGCMP0600-programming-manual/pages/example.md

 # \<Language Name Here\>
-Write a little bit about the language.
+Write a little about the language.
 Why was it created?
 What is its purpose?
 Is it still relevant today?

 <figure style="float: right; width:30%; height:50%; object-fit:contain;">
 <img src="https://upload.wikimedia.org/wikipedia/de/e/e1/Java-Logo.svg" alt="Alt description of the logo, e.g. 'The logo of the Java programming language'">